robsongajunior/robsongajunior/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />

+- **UX Engineering:** (current)
+Team responsible for all projects involving DeveloperExperience/UserExperience/Front-End.The maintainability, inovation and new development are process for UXE;

-- **Experience Engineering:** (current)
+- **Experience Engineering:**
-Responsible for all projetos involving blog/site/careers portal innovating, proposing changes and improvements.
+Responsible for all projects involving blog/site/careers portal innovating, proposing changes and improvements.
 Delivering value for the Developers comunity and Global visualization data!

 - **Marketing Engineering:**
 Also responsible to build and integrating system, api's, technologies researches and tools to reach all data information to connect with another internal teams.